 Any audit activity should be performed only after considering all the potential risks and opportunities.
 Such an approach could bring a difference in all the activities from planning till the execution and reporting of events.
 Auditors can achieve the audit program objectives more efficiently with a risk-based approach since it can bring their focus on new opportunities.

-These were just a few updates from the recent version of auditing standards.
+These were just a few updates to the ISO 19011:2018 Guidelines for Audit from the recent version of auditing standards.